 It is likely you will give a written promise to appear in court when you are released from custody on your own recognizance.

-When it comes to subpoenas, these typically apply to people called as witnesses in a hearing or trial.
-If you receive one, it will inform you that you must either appear in court to testify in a court proceeding, or appear so that they can bring certain documents to a court proceeding.
+Subpoenas typically apply to people called witnesses in a hearing or trial.
+If you receive one, it will inform you that you must either appear in court to testify in a court proceeding or appear so that they can bring certain documents to a court proceeding.

 Talk to a California Criminal Defense Lawyer Today

 If you have a good reason for failing to appear, such as a missed flight or severe illness, sometimes getting written documentation to present to the court is all it takes to clear up the FTA charge.
-But having a lawyer by your side who is experienced in court proceedings can make all the difference and you can possibly avoid any fines or jail time.
+However, having a lawyer by your side who is experienced in court proceedings can make all the difference, and you can possibly avoid any fines or jail time.

 The Los Angeles criminal defense lawyers at Simmrin Law Group have your back.
-We’re available to take your call 24/7 for a free consultation.
-Don’t talk to the police until you talk to us.
+We’re available to take your call 24/7.
+Contact us today to learn more about your defense options and how we can help.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form